SCBreems/Scripts/README.md

 `ssh scbredteam@20.213.110.118`

-2. Start and then attach to your Ansible container.
+2. Start and then attach to your ansible container.

 `sudo docker container list -a`
 `sudo docker container start elated_chebyshev`